maruti-iitm/EOS-ESSI-Data-Table/README.md

-# A table that summarizes the FAIR data sources, infrastructure, and informatics tools for the EOS article
-In this Github link, we provide a table that summarizes `FAIR (Findable, Accessible, Interoperable, and Reusable)` data repositories.
-This table is for Earth and Space Science Informatics EOS-article.
-To summarize, high-quality data is needed to develop accurate, reliable, and fast Earth system models (ESM).
-This information encompasses field, experimental, space, and metadata sets collected from various campaigns across the world.
-The collected data is standardized, stored, and made open-source for Earth and space science communities.
-Below, summarizes popular and FAIR data sources for the development of ESM models.
-The field and metadata are then processed and ingested into the ESM models using a coupled modeling-experimental (ModEx) approach.

 # Current status of ESI:
 Current Status: Remote sensing in-combination of field and ancillary data has transformed the development of the Earth system model (ESM).
 Satellite remote sensing data has a long and rich history from aerial imagery of the early nineteenth century [Necsoiu, 2013] to the present-day’s Google Earth Engine (GEE) [Gorellic, 2013] and Unmanned Aerial Vehicles (UAV) [Singh and Frazier, 2018].
 Vast repositories of satellite data like Landsat, environment data for monitoring the earth’s surface, and high resolution Sentinel data are made FREE and OPEN by USGS, NOAA, and Copernicus open hub respectively to the public to facilitate research and development.
 Thus, the current state-of-the-art remote sensing provides an edge over the traditional methods for monitoring natural resources and disasters.
 The transformation from desktop analysis to cloud computing increased transparency, reduced costs, enhanced global to local scale analysis.